finzaiko/kb_client/README.md

 ### Try on development

-close this repository and run:
+Clone this repository and run:
 ```
 npm i
 npm start